Yagavi1994/Wordle/README.md

 4. Then underneath that select 'main' and 'root'
 5. Click save
 6. Your page should refresh automatically or manually with a link to your deployed website.
-7. The link can be found here: [Siihraz Shades](https://yagavi1994.github.io/Siihraz-Shades/)
+7. The link can be found here: [Wordle](https://yagavi1994.github.io/Wordle/)

 ### How to Fork:
 - Log in (or sign up) to [Github](https://github.com/).
-- Go to respository for this project [Siihraz-Shades](https://github.com/Yagavi1994/Siihraz-Shades).
+- Go to respository for this project [Wordle](https://github.com/Yagavi1994/Wordle).
 - Click the fork button in the top right corner.

 ### How to Clone:
 - Log in (or sign up) to [Github](https://github.com/).
-- Go to respository for this project [Siihraz-Shades](https://github.com/Yagavi1994/Siihraz-Shades).
+- Go to respository for this project [Wordle](https://github.com/Yagavi1994/Wordle).
 - Click on the code button, select whether you would like to clone with HTTPS, SSH, GitHub CLI and copy the link shown.
 - Open the terminal in your code editor and change the current working directory to the location you want to use for the clone directory.
 - Type 'git clone' into terminal and then paste the link you copied in step 3.